ahmadbashusman/empirical/README.md

 cleaning and preparing description

-## some statics in the following files
+## some statistical analysis can be found in the following files

 Empirical_Updates.xlsx